nassir-malik/IOT-ESP8266-Google-Home/README.md

 3. If you see crash errors in Arduino IDE serial monitor the use a better power supply.

-4. Use a saprate power source for relay or use 5volts power source and use 3.3 voltage ragulator to power ESP8266 from same power supply.
+4. Use a saprate power source for relay or use 5volts power source and use 3.3 voltage regulator to power ESP8266 from same power supply.

 5. Make sure you enter the correct URL for webhook in API.ai